Indicators

 1,102

 We work to guarantee the future of biodiversity, both in the wild, with programs for endangered species, and in the zoos, through education, raising conservation awareness and participating in research projects in collaboration with different research entities, and universities.
-As part of the continuous improvement process, an Animal Welfare Program is being carried out in collaboration with ZAWEC (the Zoo Animal Welfare Education Center).
+We also recognise the importance of reducing impacts on biodiversity throughout our supply chain by sourcing sustainable products.

 Births, rescue, rehabilitation and release of endangered animals: